Gepardec/containerization-training/README.md

 ## Render Presentation

-This presentation is based on asciidoctor-revealjs and can be rendered to HTML via `node` and exported as PDF with `node` and a `Chrome/Chromium browser`.
+The presentation is located at `/presentation` and is based on `asciidoctor-revealjs` and can be rendered to HTML via `node` and exported as PDF with `node` and a `Chrome/Chromium browser`.

+> All following commands must be executed in the directory `/presentation`.

 ### If Node is installed